omer8882/Distributed-PDF-Tasks-AWS/readme.md

 <operation>: <input> file <a short description of the exception>.
 ```

 The Local App checks if there is an EC2 instance of a Manager running, if not it creates one.
-Then uploads the input file to S3 along with a message request.
+Then uploads the input file to S3 and sends a message request through SQS to the manager.
 Then it waits for a comeplete message from the Manager along with the required result.

 ### 2. Manager
-The manager process resides as a EC2 instance.
-At all times there is only one manager instance that handles the local application requests.
+The manager process resides as EC2 instance.
+At all times there is no more than one manager instance that handles the local application requests.
 It has the ability to handle multiple Local Application requests simultaneously.
 The Manager checks a special SQS queue for messages from local
 applications.
-Once it receives a message it:
+Once it receives a message it operates accordingly:
-* If the message is that of a new task it:
+* If the message is that of a new task:
 	* Downloads the input file from S3.
 	* Creates an SQS message for each URL in the input file together with the operation that should be performed on it.